CAL FIRE Santa Clara Unit

 in the East Bay Hills include:

 The Park District Fire Department is committed to wildfire management and rapid response to fires.
 Our 50+ members, aided by a helicopter, monitor and fight wildfires, including water drops throughout the Bay Area.
 We use sophisticated monitoring equipment to evaluate weather and wildfire conditions and to determine park user restrictions based on the data.
 We also use crews, equipment, and cattle, sheep and goat grazing to thin and remove hazardous vegetation throughout the year.
+Fire Department Partners.

 Fire Danger Restrictions are posted through park signage and notices on the website.
 At times there may be restrictions in the parks.
 Smoking is prohibited in